-In 2023, the Committee was comprised of Rejean Gourde, chair and Rocio Rodriguez-Perrot, each of whom was independent.
+In 2024, the Committee comprised Réjean Gourde, chair, Rocio Rodriguez-Perrot and Cyril Gradis, each of whom was independent.
 A description of the experience of each Committee member that is relevant to such member's responsibilities is contained in this Proxy Circular under the heading "Matters to be Acted Upon at the Meeting - Election of Directors".
 The Corporation considers that the public company board membership and the management experience of the members of the Committee provide them with appropriate experience, skills relevant to the responsibilities and the ability to make decisions on the suitability of the Corporation's compensation policy and practices.
-The Committee held six meetings during the financial year ended December 31, 2023.
+The Committee held eight meetings during the financial year ended December 31, 2024.